|Unit||Index 2015=100, NSA|

 |Release||Consumer price index (CPI)|

-Each month, CYSTAT publishes a detailed CPI and harmonized CPI (headline and 12 COICOP categories), and CPI by economic origin.
+For Cyprus, a detailed consumer price index (CPI) and Eurostat-type harmonized CPI (headline and 12 COICOP categories), and CPI by economic origin.

 A consumer price index (CPI) is a measure of the average price of a fixed basket consumer goods and services purchased by households.
 It is one of several price indices calculated by national statistical agencies.
 The percent change in the CPI is a measure of inflation.
 The CPI can be used to index (i.e., adjust for the effects of inflation) wages, salaries, pensions, or regulated or contracted prices.

 The CPI is a Laspeyres-type price index rather than a cost of living index.